 Drivers aged 18-24 yrs |

-Campaign running: April – June 2025 Timing rationale: The campaign runs mid-April to coincide with University Mid Semester Breaks (along with the Easter long weekend), through until late June to include the end of Semester Breaks and Matariki holiday.
+Campaign running: TBC Timing rationale: The timing of the next flight of the campaign is still to be confirmed.
 Channels: Social media, radio, digital audio, and street posters.
-Campaign summary: The campaign is a collaboration between NZTA and ACC and utilises ACC’s ‘Have a Hmmm’ marketing platform to remind young drivers to “Have a Hmmm, and put your phone on do not disturb when driving”.
-More information to come in March closer to launch. |
+Campaign summary: The campaign is a collaboration between NZTA and ACC and utilises ACC’s ‘Have a Hmmm’ marketing platform to remind young drivers to “Have a Hmmm, and put your phone on do not disturb when driving”. |

 Drug driving: |